ellysh/video-game-bots/InGameBots/example.md

 Diablo 2 has the single player and multiplayer game modes.
 We will consider the single player mode only.
 It allows us to stop a game's process execution at any moment and to explore its memory without any time limitations.
 Otherwise the game client, who does not respond to the game server's requests, will be disconnected.
 This limitation does not allow us to use a debugger and to stop the game application for investigation its internals.

 Diablo 2 is available for buying at the [Blizzard Entertainment website](https://eu.battle.net/shop/en/product/diablo-ii).
 There is an open source game with a [Flare](http://flarerpg.org/) name, that is available for free.
 It has the very close game mechanics and interface to the Diablo 2 ones.
 You can use the Flare game to try methods of memory investigation, that are described in this chapter.
 All these methods are applicable to the Flare game too.
 The main difference between the processes of analysis Diablo 2 and Flare games is a complexity.
 Diablo 2 has much more library modules and game objects in the memory than the Flare one.
-Thus analysis of Diablo 2 process's memory requires much more efforts.
+Thus analysis of Diablo 2 process memory requires much more efforts.

 ## Bot Overview

 You can find detailed articles by Jan Miller about hacking the Diablo 2 game.
 This is a first [article](http://extreme-gamerz.org/diablo2/viewdiablo2/hackingdiablo2).
 This is a second [article](http://www.battleforums.com/threads/howtohackd2-edition-2.111214/).
 Approaches, that are described in the articles, are focused to the changing a normal behavior of the game.
-These changes of the application behavior is named "hacks".
+These changes of the application behavior are named hacks.
 But a bot application should behave in a different manner.
 The bot should not affect a normal behavior of the game application.
 Instead it should analyze a state of the game objects and simulate the player's actions.
 Meanwhile the game application is still working within its normal algorithms.
 State of all objects is still valid according to the game mechanics.

 Our sample in-game bot will have a very simple algorithm: